wesleywerner/dopetrader/README.md

 Carrying more merchandise increases the risk of rival gang encounters.
 You can fight back and take their cash if you have guns.
 Your chance to hit a thug increases with each gun you carry.

-Purchasing a gun happen randomly when you go to a new location, and similarly, purchasing a new trench coat that has more pockets.
+Purchasing guns happens randomly when you go to a new location.

-The game is inspired by the 1984 classic by John Dell, Drug Wars.
+The game is inspired by the 1984 classic by John Dell, "Drug Wars".

 # Screenshots